uli6/finops-assessment/README.md

 *If you find this project helpful, consider supporting it!*

+If you want to use the production version, access: [https://finopsassessment.duckdns.org/](https://finopsassessment.duckdns.org/)

 # FinOps Assessment Platform

 ## 🚀 AI-Powered, Privacy-First FinOps Maturity Assessment